martinchristen/pyRT/README.rst

 Dependencies
 ------------

-PyRT doesn't have any dependencies.
+PyRT doesn't have any dependencies, however, pillow and numpy are highly recommended.
-Generated images are just RGB or RGBA Arrays.
-To create jpg or png or other images, many demos use Pillow (PIL).
-So it is highly recommended to install it.

 Getting Started: Try the examples
 ---------------------------------